comp110-lytle/comp110/site/exercises/battleship.md

 In this program, you will implement a `main` function that contains Battleship's "game loop".
 The game loop is what controls the overall game logic:

-The `main` fow of this game works as follows:
+The `main` flow of this game works as follows:

-1. You have up to five turns
+1. The player has up to five turns.
-2. Each turn the player gets to `input_row` and `input_column` each within the bounds of the size of the grid.
+2. The player gets to `input_guess` a row and column within the bounds of the size of the grid.
-    1. If either guess is out of bounds, you get to make additional guesses
-3. The guess is compared with the secret row and column and `print_grid` / "codified" boxes are output
+3. The guess is compared to the secret row and column and we `print_grid` / "codified" boxes are output
-    1. Blue for rows & columns that don't exist in the secret.
-    2. White for misses.
-If either the row or column match, provide a hint to the user.
-    3. Red for hits where both the row and column match (`correct_guess`).
+    3. Recall, when a `correct_guess` is given, the guess location is a red box, otherwise, it is depicted as a white box.
-4. If the guess was correct, the game is over and the player wins
+4. If the guess was correct, the game is over and the player wins.
-5. If the guess was incorrect, the game loop goes back to step 2 to continue with the next turn
+5. If the guess was incorrect, the game loop goes back to step 2 to continue on with the next turn.

-Each of the four `monospace font-face` words above (`input_row`, `input_column`, `print_grid`, `correct_guess`) will be implemented as _functions_ to better structure your program into simple, reusable abstractions.
-Once you have created these building-blocks, you will put the together by calling them within the main function.
+Each of the four `monospace font-face` words above (`input_guess`,`print_grid`, `correct_guess`, `main`) will be implemented as _functions_ to better structure your program into simple, reusable abstractions.
+Once you have created these building-blocks, you will put them together by calling them within the `main` function.

 ## Part 0.
 Setting up the Python Program